thedarshannn/thedarshannn/README.md

 - IT support, troubleshooting, hardware repair
 - Java + backend design
 - Building side projects that actually solve real problems
-- How to manage learning while working crazy shifts

 ### ⚡ Fun fact
 I can fix your phone screen, build your backend, and optimize your schedule — all in the same day (if I have enough caffeine).